Against the Current

 Against the Current is a poetic indictment of what we might call progress.
 Following a research residency in Limerick, Mark Dion presents a new body of work about the depletion of wild species in Ireland’s rivers.
 Cut into several sections, the eponymous sculpture of a severed eel indexes the cuttings of the River Shannon by modern engineering.
 The large-scale sculpture, The Salmon of Knowledge Returns, hovers above a topography of curiosities and treasures, debris and detritus.
 The salmon is both the custodian and surveyor of those things we have cast into the flow of the river and cast off in the rush of progress.
 Both the depleting salmon population and the need for an eel management system are direct results of the blocking of pathways by which wildlife migrates and along which the water, sediments and nutrients required for their survival travel.

 An optimism is expressed through Dion’s sculptures and drawings.
 Mythologically, the salmon is the embodiment of the wisdom of the arts.
 Its persistence in swimming against the current points towards the role of the arts as a counterpoint – challenging ineffectual environmentalism and questioning progress.
-Unlike the mortal Sinann who was overwhelmed by the magical waters, perhaps via Dion’s works, we can again draw wisdom from our rivers with a mindfulness of our impact on the many lives – animal and human – woven together in their currents.
+Like the mortal Sinann who saw the potential of the magical waters, perhaps via Dion’s works, we can again draw wisdom from our rivers with a mindfulness of our impact on the many lives – animal and human – woven together in their currents.

 About the artist

 Mark Dion is a conceptual artist interested in natural history, field work, and biology.
 Since the early 1990s, he has developed a dynamic and remarkably influential art practice which includes sculpture, installation, photography, and print-making, along with writing, teaching and institutional collaboration.